A consistent, sustainable release schedule is critical when building and fulfilling audience expectations and maintaining your well-being.

 - Your vacation or breaks

-Remember that your upload schedule doesn’t just have to include video content.
-Think about how to maintain consistent interaction between video uploads without overwhelming your audience.
+Remember that your upload schedule doesn’t just have to include live content.
+Think about how to maintain consistent interaction between live streams without overwhelming your audience.

 - Community Tab Polls

 Once you have considered what content you’ll create to meet your goals and how often, create your upload schedule for the coming weeks or months.